Iris-0829/CPSC-588-AI-Detection/README.md

 This step is not necessary since we've tested that our model is robust with different data samples

 ### Experiments: Baseline Model
-Then, to run the baseline experiments, simply run `CPSC_588_Statistical_AI_Detection_Baseline.ipynb` anywhere in the drive
+Then, to run the baseline experiments, simply run the notebook `CPSC_588_Statistical_AI_Detection_Baseline.ipynb` anywhere in the drive

+#### Change Dataset:
 If you wish to run the experiment on different datasets, please change this line in the second cell under the Model Training block
 ```
 dataset = "Wiki" # "PMQA"